Technology

 • Optune works as well as chemotherapy.

 • There are minimal side effects.
-Optune delivers treatment to the region where the tumor is located and does not cause many of the side effects of chemotherapy, including infections, nausea, vomiting, diarrhoea, and blood toxicities.
+Optune delivers treatment to the region where the tumour is located and does not cause many of the side effects of chemotherapy, including infections, nausea, vomiting, diarrhoea, and blood toxicities.

 • Better quality of life.
 Patients using Optune reported a better quality of life with improved cognitive and emotional functioning compared to patients treated with chemotherapy.